 Persian Cat Insurance FAQs

-Common questions about insuring your Persian cat in New Zealand.
+Common questions about insuring your Persian cat in Australia.

-How much does pet insurance cost for a Persian cat in NZ?
+How much does pet insurance cost for a Persian in Australia?

-Pet insurance for a Persian in NZ typically costs $40 - $70 per month for comprehensive cover, $25 - $45 per month for mid-tier cover, or $10 - $20 per month for accident-only cover.
-Persians are more expensive to insure than mixed-breed cats due to their brachycephalic conformation and hereditary condition profile.
-Premiums vary depending on your cat's age, location, and chosen provider.
+Pet insurance for a Persian typically costs $42 - $60 per month for comprehensive cover, $26 - $44 for mid-tier, or $10 - $20 for accident-only.
+Persians are among the more expensive cat breeds to insure due to their brachycephalic anatomy and PKD risk.

 Does pet insurance cover PKD in Persians?